OpenSlides/vote-decrypt/README.md

 # Vote Decrypt

+> [!CAUTION]
+> This service was never used in production.
+We changed the concept.

 Vote Decrypt is a service to decrypt a list of encrypted votes and return then in random order.